RandyKnapp/ValheimMods/Jam/README.md

 Install with [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)

-Copy the Jam folder to your BepInEx plugins folder.
+Copy the files in the "files" folder to a new folder called "Jam" in your BepInEx plugins folder.